pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The DELEG record creates a zone cut similar to the NS record.

 If one or more DELEG records exist at a given delegation point, a DELEG-aware resolver MUST treat the name servers from those DELEG records as authoritative for the child zone.
-In such case, a DELEG-aware resolver MUST NOT use NS records even if they happen to be present in cache, even if resolution using DELEG records have failed for any reason.
+In such a case, a DELEG-aware resolver MUST NOT use NS records for the zone if they are present, even if resolution using DELEG records has failed.
-Such fallback from DELEG to NS would invalidate security guarantees of DELEG protocol.
+Such fallback from DELEG to NS would invalidate the security guarantees of the DELEG protocol.

 If no DELEG record exists at a given delegation point, DELEG-aware resolvers MUST use NS records as specified by {{!RFC1034}}.
 See {{dnssec-validators}} for more information about protection from downgrade attacks.

 ### Parent-side types, QTYPE=DELEG

-Record types defined as authoritative on the parent side of zone cut (currently DS and DELEG types) retain the same special handling as described in Section 2.6  of {{!RFC4035}}.
+Record types defined as authoritative on the parent side of zone cut, currently the DS and DELEG types, retain the same special handling as described in Section 2.6 of {{!RFC4035}}.

 DELEG-unaware resolvers can get different types of answers for QTYPE=DELEG queries based on the configuration of the server, such as whether it is DELEG-aware and whether it also is authoritative for subdomains.
+For example, a DELEG-unaware authoritative name server which has loaded DELEG records via the {{?RFC3597}} unknown types mechanism would answer with them only if there were no NS records at the owner name, and answer with an NS delegation otherwise.

 ### Algorithm for "Finding the Best Servers to Ask" {#finding-best}

 This document updates instructions for finding the best servers to ask.
 That information currently is covered in Section 5.3.3 of {{!RFC1034}} and Section 3.4.1 of {{!RFC6672}} with the text "2.
 Find the best servers to ask."
-Section 3.1.4.1 of {{!RFC4035}} should have explicitly updated Section 5.3.3 of {{!RFC1034}} for the DS RRtype, but failed to do so.
+Section 3.1.4.1 of {{!RFC4035}} should have explicitly updated Section 5.3.3 of {{!RFC1034}} for the DS RR type, but failed to do so.
-This document simply extends this existing behavior to DELEG RRtype as well, and makes this special case explicit.
+This document simply extends this existing behavior to DELEG RR type as well, and makes this special case explicit.

-When a DELEG RRset exists in a zone, DELEG-aware resolvers ignore the NS RRset for that zone.
+When a DELEG RR set exists for a delegation in a zone, DELEG-aware resolvers ignore any NS RR set for the delegated zone, whether from the parent or from the apex of the child.
-This means that the DELEG-aware resolver ignores the NS RRset in the zone's parent as well as any cached NS RRset that the resolver might have gotten by looking in the apex of the zone.

-Each delegation level can have a mixture of DELEG and NS RRtypes, and DELEG-aware resolvers MUST be able to follow chains of delegations which combines both types in arbitrary ways.
+Each delegation level can have a mixture of DELEG and NS RR types, and DELEG-aware resolvers MUST be able to follow chains of delegations which combines both types in arbitrary ways.

 An example of a valid delegation tree: